Deric-W/FindScoreP/docs/UTILITIES.md

 The function supports the following keywords:

- - `DIRECTORIES`, a multi-value keyword which lists directories in which all targets should be marked

- - `TARGETS`, a multi-value keyword which lists targets which should be marked

  - `LANGS`, a multi-value keyword which lists the names of the languages to mark

  - `ARGUMENTS`, a multi-value keyword which lists the commandline arguments to Score-P